svalinn/DAGMC/doc/usersguide/get_install.rst

 PyNE
 =====
-`PyNE <http://pyne.io>`_ is a Python-wrapped C++ library which contains many functions that are very useful to scientists and engineering performing radiation transport calculations.
+`PyNE <http://pyne.io>`_ is a Python-wrapped C++ library which contains many functions that are very useful to scientists and engineers performing radiation transport calculations.
-We now include an amalgamated build of the key C++ parts of PyNE to save building and downloading PyNE, whilst no longer a dependency it is highly recommended, installation instructions can be found `here <http://pyne.io/install/index.html>`_
+We now include an amalgamated build of the key C++ parts of PyNE to avoid building and downloading PyNE.
+Whilst no longer a dependency it is highly recommended, installation instructions can be found `here <http://pyne.io/install/index.html>`_

 Post Install